-The platform provides all the necessary tools to get health information exchange, enterprise data networks, care coordination, national health record networks, and much more.
-Among BurstIQ partners are the Chamber of Digital Commerce, Hitachi Vantara, Tribe Health, etc.
+The platform provides all the necessary tools you need for health information exchange, enterprise data networks, care coordination, national health record networks, and much more.
+Among BurstIQ’s partners are the Chamber of Digital Commerce, Hitachi Vantara, Tribe Health, etc.

 Future of Crypto and Blockchain in Healthcare

 Healthcare is one of the most important sectors of our lives.
-And once blockchain steps into the industry in it’s full, we can get a transparent, globally available, and secure network that will organize medical data flawlessly.
+And once blockchain steps into the industry fully, we can get a transparent, globally available, and secure network that will organize medical data flawlessly.